vvvv/The-Gray-Book/reference/extending/writing-nodes.md

 By default all its public members will be used as its fragments.
 The attribute provides various ways to tweak this behavior.

 > [!NOTE]
 > The attribute only works if the assembly has the `[assembly:ImportAsIs]` attribute set.
-Newly created C# projects will have this attribute set, for existing ones you'll have to add it on your own.
+C# projects created by vvvv will have this attribute set, if you're referencing an existing project you'll have to add it on your own, see [Setting assembly attributes](https://learn.microsoft.com/en-us/dotnet/standard/assembly/set-attributes).

 ```csharp
 [ProcessNode]